-Engage of the Gender Affairs Unit within the DRR process will be key to ensure needs based on gender are addressed Core indicator 3 Financial reserves and contingency mechanisms are in place to support effective response and recovery when required.
+Engage of the Gender Affairs Unit within the DRR process will be key to ensure needs based on gender are addressed Priority for action 5: Core indicator 3 Financial reserves and contingency mechanisms are in place to support effective response and recovery when required.
 Level of Progress achieved:

-3: Institutional commitment attained, but achievements are neither comprehensive nor substantial Are financial arrangements in place to deal with major disaster?
-Yes Means of verification:
+3: Institutional commitment attained, but achievements are neither comprehensive nor substantial Means of verification:

+- Are financial arrangements in place to deal with major disaster?
+Yes

 - No: National contingency funds

 - Yes: Catastrophe insurance facilities

 - No: Catastrophe bonds

 Description: